Château d'Auvers

 Château d'Auvers, Heritage monument and château in Auvers-sur-Oise, France.

-Vincent van Gogh painted this château during his final days in 1890, capturing its silhouette against the setting sun in multiple artworks.
+Vincent van Gogh painted the château during his final weeks in 1890, capturing its silhouette against the sunset in multiple works.
+Some of his sketches and notes about this subject remain and offer insight into how he saw the place.

 Location: Auvers-sur-Oise